Integrating Provincial Standards and Indigenous Ways of Knowing

 Integrating examples in math

 Math is a universal subject.
 No matter your culture or spoken language, basic math and equations are concepts all peoples have woven into their societies.
 From planning buildings or constructing a tipi, to navigation through star patterns, Indigenous ways of knowing involve an intimate relationship with math.
 Math is necessary for creating works of art or pieces of clothing and can be integrated into many activities in outdoor education too.
 Have you ever considered using music or games to introduce a topic like odds in math?
-This Learning Bird video on chances and odds first introduces the concept by showing how a music app’s shuffle option conveys this.
-Here, Indigenous hip-hop/remix artists A Tribe Called Red are referenced as a potential song a student might listen to.
+Think about introducing the concept by showing how a music app’s shuffle option conveys this.
+Consider using Indigenous hip-hop/remix artists A Tribe Called Red as a potential song a student might listen to.

 The inclusion of diverse artists does two things: